-Front of the House: Hospitality Transformed
+Front of the House: Hospitality Empowered

 Thanks to a $7 million gift from the Hardy family and Nemacolin Resort, WVU’s Hardy Family Hospitality and Tourism Management program is reaching new heights.